scottcarver/wp-withagency/docs/pages/usage.md

 2. Add a WordPress installation at the root, create db and wp-config
 2. using sftp pull the theme and plugins from the live site to your environment
 4. Now you have the complete code.
 Commit everything to git.
-5. Add standard pollinate-approved plugins
+5. Add standard approved plugins
 6. Use Migrate-db-pro to sync the database and media library from live to local.
 7. Now you have the complete contents on your local environment.